Elicitation Complexity of Statistical Properties: Basic Complexity Results

-The quantile example in particular allows us to see that all complexity classes, including $\boldsymbol{\omega}$, are occupied.
-In fact, our results to follow will show something stronger: even for \emph{real-valued} properties $\Gamma:\P\to\reals$, all classes are occupied; we give here the result that follows from our bounds on spectral risk measures in Example~\ref{ex:spectral-risk}, but this holds for many other $\P$; see e.g. Example~\ref{ex:cvx-ftns-of-means}.
+The quantile example in particular allows us to see that all complexity classes, including $\countinf$, are occupied.
+In fact, from the examples in \S~\ref{sec:ex-cvx-ftns-of-means}, we can see that even for \myemph{real-valued} properties $\Gamma:\P\to\reals$, all classes are occupied.
+Recall that Condition~\ref{cond:quantiles} implies Condition~\ref{cond:linear}.